sonyerg/second-test-backend/README.md

 # Backend Instructions

-Run this backend to make the functionalities on the [frontend](https://github.com/sonyerg/second-test-frontend) to work.
+Run this backend locally to make the functionalities on the [frontend](https://github.com/sonyerg/second-test-frontend) to work.

 ## Required Technology: